magimedical/docs.happypathology.com/src/content/docs/guides/data-model.md

 | `medical_tests` | `Array<object>` | Distinct Medical orders/requisitions, and Medical Test Results |
 | `tags` | `Array<string>` | Document tags used to identify special documents (e.g. `"precipio_requisition_form"`) |

-For each field the values can be in either of the following formats:
+Inside `patient_info` and `medical_tests`, each field the values can be in either of the following formats:

 | Format | Description |
 |---|---|